ThePooba/Monkestation2.0_Pooba/monkestation/code/modules/jobs/donar-holiday-README.md

 	var/list/job_holiday_flags

-	/// Donar rank required for this job.
+	/// donor rank required for this job.
 Leave null for no requirement.
 	//defines found in [code\__DEFINES\~monkestation\_patreon.dm]
-	var/job_req_donar = null //MONKESTATION EDIT
+	var/job_req_donor = null //MONKESTATION EDIT
 ```

 Finally one last checking proc is called in [code\controllers\subsystem\job.dm] that can be used to disable the job.
 This can be overriden for your specific purposes.
 Make sure to watch the parent procs.